Handling Privacy Issues Facing Businesses in Milwaukee, Wisconsin

 Do you currently utilize employee wearables to track movement of your workers within the workplace?
 Have you considered the privacy concerns involved with gathering and preserving that data?
 Have you recognized that, in many respects, federal and state law have failed to catch up with technology?
 Accessing employee data without appropriate procedures to guard privacy may violate federal statutes such as the Stored Communications Act and may further be actionable as invasion of privacy violations.

-The Milwaukee business litigation firm of Kerkman Wagner & Dunn has more than 50 years of combined legal experience representing business owners in Wisconsin in all sorts of business and employment matters, particularly those that involve litigation.
+The Milwaukee business litigation firm of Kerkman & Dunn has more than 50 years of combined legal experience representing business owners in Wisconsin in all sorts of business and employment matters, particularly those that involve litigation.
 We have experience with employment issues and understand how the employee privacy concerns can affect your business.
 Our firm has big firm talent and provides small firm attention.
 Call us at 414-278-7000 or complete our online contact form.